-“Why,” do you ask, “what could possibly be in Cyrildene?
+“Why?” you ask.
+“What could possibly be in Cyrildene?
 Where is Cyrildene?”
-I’m still not sure myself but am glad I managed to find it.
+I am still not sure myself, but I somehow managed to find it.

-Moving on to entertainment, I must highlight the most notable form that Cyrildene offers.
-KTV the karaoke bar is a hidden gem worth discovering.
-Once again the exterior does need to be overlooked just a little but once you are inside all is forgotten.
+I must highlight the most notable form of entertainment that Cyrildene offers: KTV, the karaoke bar, which is a hidden gem worth discovering.
+Once again the exterior does need to be overlooked just a little.
+But, once you are inside, all is forgotten.
 It’s a different world entirely.
-In the past, it was compulsory to reserve a room before arriving, but now you can just show up – ideally with an Asian friend in tow.
-Not only for the comradery but also to help decipher the karaoke machines.
-If you don’t have one of those then try to remain cognisant long enough to get inside and to figure out how to select your jams and push play.
+In the past it was compulsory to reserve a room before arriving, but now you can just show up – ideally with an Asian friend.
+Not only for the camaraderie, but also to help you decipher the karaoke machines.
+If you don’t have a friend on hand, try to remain cognisant long enough to get inside and to figure out how to select your jams and push play.
 From there your waiter will start the machines and you can begin ordering drinks.

 Have you been to Cyrildene before?
 Let us know what you think of it in the comments section below.
 Maybe plan a Chinatown mission and share this article with your crew.